 To set a realistic goal you need to know what you’re working with.
 A budget can be as detailed or as quick and easy as you like, as long as it’s relatively accurate.

 List out all your expenses, both non-discretionary costs such as housing, food, utilities, insurances and transport, and discretionary expenses like entertainment, gifts and donations.
 Deduct the annual total from your annual take home income and you will hopefully have an amount left over available for saving.
-If you need help with this task, MoneySmart has an easy to use free budget planner.
+If you need help with this task, use our budget calculator.

 Cost out your goal